Magnetar giant flare oscillations and the nuclear symmetry energy: The Nuclear Physics of the Crust

-Entrainment of the free neutron gas in the inner crust alters both fundamental and harmonic modes.
-We determine the degree of entrainment by the fraction of the free neutron gas that moves with the nuclei lattice during a crust oscillation.
-The intermediate cases of $f_{\mathrm{ent}}=0.75$ and $0.50$ can be seen in Figure \ref{f.mass-radius-entrainment}.
+Entrainment of the free neutron gas in the inner crust alters both fundamental and harmonic modes, as shown in Fig.~\ref{f.mass-radius-entrainment}.
+We define the degree of entrainment $\fent$ as the fraction of the free neutron gas that moves with the lattice during a crust oscillation.
+Although $\fent$ only slightly alters the harmonic frequency, mainly by changing $\vshear$, it significantly alters the fundamental mode frequency.
+This occurs because the fundamental mode energy is concentrated deeper in the crust, whereas harmonic modes have their energy distributed more uniformly over the crust \citep{piro05}.
 If a lower fraction of the free neutrons are entrained, then larger masses and radii are implied for the magnetar.
-It can be seen in Figure \ref{f.mass-radius-entrainment} that fundamental modes are significantly altered by the degree of entrainment.
-This occurs because the fundamental mode energy is concentrated deeper in the crust, whereas harmonic modes have their energy distributed more uniformly over the crust \citep{piro05}.
-We find that a large degree of entrainment, $f_{\mathrm{ent}} > 0.75$, is required for predicted crust modes to match observed QPOs using crust models built upon the SLy4 interaction~\citep{cha95}.
-In contrast, for the Rs model~\citep{Friedrich86} a low degree of entrainment is required, $f_{\mathrm{ent}} = 0.20-0.30$.

-For comparison, we repeat the above analysis with the Rs crust equation of state \citep{Friedrich86}.
-This EOS gives frequencies between $15\textrm{--}20$ Hz for the $n=0$, $l=2$ fundamental mode.
-Therefore, we must assign the predicted fundamental modes from Rs to the observed $18$ Hz QPO.
-The density derivative of the nuclear symmetry energy, $L$, is different in the Rs model and the SLy4 model.
-The Rs model corresponds to $L=86$ MeV whereas the SLy4 model has $L=46$ MeV.
-The Rs model has a smaller fundamental frequency than SLy4 because it has a larger $L$ value.

-The Rs EOS also gives harmonic modes consistent with the $626\Hz$ QPO.
-Using the Rs EOS and a larger crust-core transition at $0.12\invcfm$ and at the surface dipole field of SGR 1806-20 ($B=2.4 \times 10^{15}\gauss$) we find the magnetar to have $M=1.10\Msun$ and $R=13.8\km$.
-In Figure \ref{f.mass_radius_Rs} we show the fundamental and harmonic mode intersections for various magnetic fields.
-Finally, we examine the effect of entrainment on frequencies predicted by the Rs EOS.
-The predicted $n=0$, $l=2$ fundamental gives frequencies near the 29 Hz QPO of SGR 1806-20 when there is a low degree of entrainment of the free neutrons.
-The behavior of the fundamental with the degree of entrainment can be seen in Figure \ref{f.mass_radius_Rs_entrainment}.
-For example, for $\mathrm{f_{ent}}=0.25$ we find the magnetar to have $M=1.12\Msun$ and $R=12.0\km$.
+We find that a large degree of entrainment, $\fent > 0.75$, is required for predicted crust modes to match observed QPOs using crust models built upon the SLy4 interaction~\citep{cha95}.
+As shown in Fig.~\ref{f.mass_radius_Rs_entrainment}, for the Rs EOS the predicted $n=0$, $l=2$ fundamental gives frequencies near the 29~Hz QPO of SGR 1806-20 when there is a low degree of entrainment of the free neutrons.
+For example, for $\fent=0.25$ we find the magnetar to have $M=1.12\Msun$ and $R=12.0\km$.